cantinilab/Circe/README.md

 The documentation is still in building, so don't hesitate to open any issues or requests you might have in this repo. 😊

 ## Benchmark & Comparison to Cicero R package
-<br> Metacalls computation might create differences, but scores will be identical applied to the same metacalls (cf comparison plots below).
-It should run significantly faster than Cicero _(e.g.: running time of 5 sec instead of 17 min for the dataset 2)_.
+<br> Metacalls computation might create differences, but scores will be identical when applied to the same metacalls (cf comparison plots below).
+It should run significantly faster than Cicero _(e.g., running time of 5 sec instead of 17 min for the dataset 2)_.
-<br> *On the same metacells obtained from Cicero code.*
+<br> *On the same metacells obtained from the Cicero code.*

 All tests run in the preprint can be found in the [circe benchmark repo](https://github.com/cantinilab/Circe_reproducibility).